The Human Story Behind Tarot: A Journey From Card Game to Spiritual Guide

 4. Love and Relationship Spreads

 These spreads highlight your strengths, challenges, opportunities, and action steps in work-related situations.
-They’re helpful when you’re uncertain about your next move.
+They’re helpful when you’re uncertain about your next move.6.
+The Celtic Cross

 - “What energy surrounds this connection?”